 - Hand sanitizer will be made available throughout the church.

-- Public celebrations of liturgies, devotions, or other group prayer are not permitted at this time.
+- Public celebrations of liturgies, devotions, group prayer, or other gatherings are not permitted at this time.

-- Masks must be worn by all individuals while in the church.
+- Masks must be worn by all individuals while in the church, except for the brief moment while receiving Holy Communion.

 - Individuals and families must maintain social distancing (six feet) between each person while in the church.